Stealth-Robotics/2022-Stealth-FTC/MishapCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

-*Change `StarterCode` to a real module name and delete this line.*

-## StarterCode Module
+## MishapCode Module

 Welcome!

-This module, `StarterCode`, is the place where you will write/paste the code for your team's robot controller app.
+This module, `MishapCode`, is the place where you will write/paste the code for your team's robot controller app.
 This module is currently setup with a basic tele-op mode, and examples of how to hook up simple controls for your robot using `Commands` and `Subsystems` from FTCLib.